Cabin crew

 Working as cabin crew requires a strong customer service orientation, discretion, great social interaction skills, adaptability, team spirit, flexibility and the ability to take initiative.
 If you also have a twinkle in your eye and a genuinely positive attitude to life, you may very well be just the kind of person to suit the job.

-On average, cabin crew members have at least 10 days off per month.
 Full-time employees work approximately 110 hours per month.
 Working hours vary depending on the month, the person and their qualifications, among other things.

 Defined by the aviation authorities, the safety and first aid skills are the foundation of the cabin crew members’ professional competence.
-Additionally, service communication and cultural awareness as well as Finnair’s vision and principles of good customer service are essential topics of the course.
-After the initial training, you will have the basic level of competence to work as a cabin crew member.
+Additionally, service communication and cultural awareness as well as Finnair’s vision and principles of good customer service are essential topics of the training.
+After the training, you will have the basic level of competence to work as a cabin crew member.

 The cabin crew selection process has many phases, including for example:

-• medical checks
+- medical checks

 The purpose of the selection process is to evaluate the above-mentioned basic criteria and competencies relevant to cabin crew work.
 These competencies may vary slightly over time, but they typically include skills and abilities such as teamwork, resilience, customer experience orientation and the ability to follow instructions.
 During the selection process, you can also ask questions and learn more about the cabin crew members’ work.

 Most of our cabin crew is based in Helsinki, Finland.
-If you are interested in a cabin crew role in Singapore, Hong Kong, Delhi, Mumbai and Stockholm, please contact AAP Aviation
+If you are interested in a cabin crew role in Singapore, Hong Kong, Delhi, Mumbai and Stockholm, please contact AAP Aviation.

 During the training, you will learn Finnair’s operating policies and how to act in various safety, first-aid and service scenarios.
 Defined by the aviation authorities, safety and first-aid skills are the foundation of cabin crew members’ professional competence.
 Additionally, service communication and cultural awareness as well as Finnair’s vision and principles of good customer service are essential topics of the course.
-After the initial training, you will have the basic level competence to work as a cabin crew member.
+After the training, you will have the basic level of competence to work as a cabin crew member.

 Finnair Flight Academy's highly professional instructors will guide and help you during all the phases of the training.
 We expect you to work hard, focus and give your best in all the exams, lessons and drills; we will evaluate your performance continuously.
 Your commitment will pay off when you become a certified cabin crew member of Finnair.